ImOnF1r3/NexusPlatformer1-WriteUp/README.md

 - Researching Skills
 - C/C++
 - Know how to use common RE tools (i.e. Ghidra, IDA)
+- Hashcat
-- ...
+- Cheat Engine

 ## Skills Learned (!)

-- Learn how SQLi works.
+- Learn how SHA-256 cracking works.
-- Learn how to unpack executables.
+- Learn how to manipulate game variables using Cheat Engine.
-- Learn how to solve linear systems of equations.
+- Learn how to teleport within a game environment by modifying coordinates.
-- ...

 # Enumeration (!)